ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The 'cursor' parameter MUST specify the CBOR simple value "null" in case there are currently no TRL updates pertinent to the requester, i.e., the update collection for that requester is empty.
 This is the case from when the requester registers at the Authorization Server until a first update pertaining to that requester occurs to the TRL.

 Otherwise, the 'cursor' parameter MUST specify a CBOR unsigned integer.
-This MUST take the 'index' value of the last series item in the update collection associated with the request (see {{sec-trl-endpoint-supporting-cursor}}), as corresponding to the most recent update pertaining to the requester occurred to the TRL.
+This MUST take the 'index' value of the last series item in the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}), as corresponding to the most recent update pertaining to the requester occurred to the TRL.

 ## Response to Diff Query {#sec-using-cursor-diff-query-response}